-Policies and politics are an integral part of socio-technical transitions.
-Policy processes and the conditions for policy change, however, have not received much attention in the transitions literature so far.
-We address this gap with a study on key actors in Swiss energy policy making.
-Drawing on the advocacy coalition framework we investigate how coalitions have changed and whether there are indications for major policy change.
-The study is based on the analysis of consultation documents of three major energy policy processes over a period of 12 years.
-Our results show that advocacy coalitions have largely remained stable.
+Policies and politics are an integral part of socio-technical transitions but have not received much attention in the transitions literature so far.
+Our paper addresses this gap with a study on actors and coalitions in Swiss energy policy making.
+Drawing on the advocacy coalition framework, we develop first ideas about the interplay of socio-technical systems and policy systems.
+Then we investigate empirically how coalitions have changed and whether there are indications for major policy change.
+Our results show that advocacy coalitions in Switzerland have largely remained stable despite the Fukushima shock.
 However, heterogeneity of beliefs has increased and in 2013, even a majority of actors expressed their support for the energy transition - an indication that major policy change might be ahead.
-We make suggestions how the advocacy coalition framework can inform analysis and theory building in the field of socio-technical transitions.
+It seems that in socio-technical transitions policy change is not just a matter of core beliefs.
+Instead, changes in the policy issue and in the actor base - both as a consequence of technological change - play a role as well.
+We make suggestions how the advocacy coalition framework can inform analysis and theory building in transition studies.